What Is Tort Insurance?

 Full Tort Explained

-Full tort gives you unrestricted rights to sue for both economic and non-economic damages.
+Full tort coverage allows you to pursue all applicable damages, including pain and suffering, in addition to medical bills and lost wages.
 Economic damages include medical expenses, lost wages, and property damage.
 Non-economic damages cover pain and suffering, emotional distress, and loss of quality of life.

 With full tort, there are no restrictions on your ability to recover compensation regardless of injury severity.
 You maintain complete legal rights to pursue damages from the at-fault driver's insurance company, even for minor injuries that cause temporary discomfort or inconvenience.